dagger/dagger/rfcs/001-refs-v2.md

 ```

 When it comes to data deduplication, you can also consider all of the above
-refs to be equivalent to any refs with the same source, subpath, and hash:
+refs to be equivalent to any refs with the same source, subpath, and digest:

 ```
 github.com/dagger/dagger@d44c734dbbbcecc75507003c07acabb16375891d